Amended by Mike Lakey Honorary Secretary 2nd March 2016

 13 MEMBERS ADDRESS

 Every Member shall furnish the Honorary Membership Secretary with a current address, and email address if available, which shall be recorded in the Register of Members.
-Any notice sent to such address by post or email, including notices for convening General Meetings, shall be deemed to have been duly delivered to the member.
+Any notice posted on or linked from the Club website, or sent to such address by post or email, including notices for convening General Meetings, shall be deemed to have been duly delivered to the member.

 14 PROPOSAL OF CANDIDATES